-Adele Birbeck.
 BA (Hons).
 PG.
 Dip.
 M.B.A.C.P (Snr Accredited)

 I trained as a counsellor because through my own life experiences I became passionately committed to supporting people who are having emotional and mental health (or well-being) problems.
-I have worked as a counsellor, in both professional and voluntary settings with clients who have had a wide range of complex issues:
+I have worked as a counsellor, in both professional and voluntary settings with clients who have had a wide range of complex issues.

 Training, qualifications & experience